Audrey Février

-Audrey Février (born 2 July 1990 in Saint-Malo) is a French former football player.
+Audrey Février (born 2 July 1990) is a French former football player.

 She played for Guingamp of the Division 1 Féminine for eleven seasons and also captained the club before finished her career at US Saint-Malo of the Division 2 Féminine.
 She is equally adept at playing as either a central defender or a midfielder.

 Born in Saint-Malo, Février began playing football with local club Jacques-Cartier Paramé.
 In 2000, she and her brother, Gaëtan, joined Rennes' youth academy.
 Neither made a senior appearance for the club, but Audrey would make her Division 1 debut with Guingamp (at the time known as Stade Briochin).

 Février played for France at youth level.